jeremiahsb/abogen/README.md

 - **Base URL** – the HTTPS origin (and optional path prefix) where your Audiobookshelf server is reachable, for example `https://abs.example.com` or `https://media.example.com/abs`.
 Do **not** append `/api`.
 - **Library ID** – the identifier of the target Audiobookshelf library (copy it from the library’s settings page in ABS).
-- **Folder ID** – the destination folder inside that library.
-Open the library in Audiobookshelf, select the folder you want new uploads to land in, and copy the `folderId` from the address bar.
+- **Folder (name or ID)** – the destination folder inside that library.
+Enter the folder name exactly as it appears in Audiobookshelf (Abogen resolves it to the correct ID automatically), or paste the raw `folderId` from the address bar if you prefer.
 - **API token** – a personal access token generated in Audiobookshelf under *Account → API tokens*.

 You can enable automatic uploads for future jobs or trigger individual uploads from the queue once the connection succeeds.